Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The Inverse Mean Curvature Flow and the Hawking mass

+Besides the work by Huisken-Ilmanen, we address the reader to \cite{fogagnolo_minimisinghullscapacityisoperimetric_2022}, where a precise study of minimizing hulls (also in connection with IMCF) is performed taking advantage of the earlier \cite{bassanezi_subsolutionsleastareaproblem_1984}.
+Moreover, enlightening animations of the weak IMCF can be enjoyed at \cite{pasch_inversemeancurvatureflow_}.

-A first decisive result of Huisken-Ilmanen's work \cite{huisken_inversemeancurvatureflow_2001} is a characterization of the existence of the proper, global weak flow with the mere existence of a global subsolution.
-We are not describing this result in its full generality, but we just point out its application to $\CS^0$-Asymptotically Flat Riemannian $3$-manifold, together with some basic properties we are going to explicitly need.
-The statement will follow the precise definition of $\CS^k_\tau$-Asymptotic Flatness. \begin{definition}[Asymptotically Flat Riemannian manifolds] A Riemannian $3$-manifold $(M,g)$ with (possibly empty) boundary is said to be \emph{$\CS^{k}_\tau$-Asymptotically Flat}, with $k\in \N$ and $\tau \geq 0$, if the following conditions are satisfied. \begin{enumerate} \item There exists a compact set $K \subseteq M$ such that $M \smallsetminus K$ is differmorphic to $\R^3\smallsetminus \set{\abs{x}\leq R}$, through a map $(x^1,x^2,x^3)$ whose component are called \emph{asymptotically flat coordinates}. \item In the chart $(M \smallsetminus K, (x^1,x^2,x^3))$ the metric tensor is expressed as
+A first decisive result of Huisken-Ilmanen's work \cite{huisken_inversemeancurvatureflow_2001} is a proof of the existence of a proper, unique, global weak flow anytime there exists a global subsolution.
+We are not describing this result in its full generality, but we just point out its application to $\CS^0$-asymptotically flat Riemannian $3$-manifold, together with some basic properties we are going to explicitly need.
+Before stating it, we give the precise definition of $\CS^k_\tau$-asymptotic flatness. \begin{definition}[Asymptotically flat Riemannian manifolds] A Riemannian $3$-manifold $(M,g)$ with (possibly empty) boundary is said to be \emph{$\CS^{k}_\tau$-asymptotically flat}, with $k\in \N$ and $\tau > 0$ ($\tau = 0$ resp.), if the following conditions are satisfied. \begin{enumerate} \item There exists a compact set $K \subset M$ such that $M \smallsetminus K$ is diffeomorphic to $\R^3\smallsetminus \set{\abs{x}\leq R}$, through a map $(x^1,x^2,x^3)$ whose component are called \emph{asymptotically flat coordinates}. \item In the chart $(M \smallsetminus K, (x^1,x^2,x^3))$ the metric tensor is expressed as

 with